Masellers/Network-Simulation-With-GNS3/README.md

 # **Install GNS3**

 ### Install
-You will need to make an account first in order to download but after downloading GNS3 you can follow the install guide provided by GNS3 [here](https://docs.gns3.com/docs/getting-started/installation/windows/).
+You will need to make an account first in order to [download](https://www.gns3.com/software/download) but after downloading GNS3 you can follow the install guide provided by GNS3 [here](https://docs.gns3.com/docs/getting-started/installation/windows/).

 The installer will ask if you want to sign-up for and install SolarWinds but this is optional.
-User may need to download additional routers or devices and add them to GNS3 but these can be downloaded and installed for free.
+User may need to download additional [routers](https://www.gns3.com/marketplace/appliances/cisco-7200) and add them to GNS3 but these can be downloaded and installed for free.
+On their website, GNS3 also has [instructions](https://docs.gns3.com/docs/using-gns3/beginners/import-gns3-appliance/) for installing router ISOs.

 # **Step One: Start New Project**